National Health Service (Co-Funding and Co-Payment) Bill

 Overview

-This bill proposes to amend the National Health Service Act 2006 in England to allow for co-funding and co-payment of NHS services.
-This means patients might be asked to contribute financially towards their healthcare, either directly or through an agreement involving other funding sources.
+This bill proposes to amend the National Health Service Act 2006 to allow for co-funding and co-payment for NHS services in England.
+This means patients could contribute financially towards their healthcare, either directly or through third-party agreements.

 Description